Moving out of state? We can help!

 You can then mail the form back to California DMV and your record will be updated.

 You must report a change of address to DMV within 10 days of the change.
-Use our online change of address form or complete a Change of Address (DMV 14) to notify DMV of a change of residence or mailing address for your vehicle, vessel, or DL/ID card records.
+Use our online change of address form or complete a Change of Address (DMV 14) to notify DMV of a change of residence and/or mailing address for your vehicle, vessel, or DL/ID card records.

 Registration renewal notices are computer generated more than 60 days prior to the expiration date.
 Occasionally, these renewal notices are generated within days of the sale of your vehicle and the documents may cross in the mail.